i-like-robots/npm-dist-tag/readme.md

 - `"latest"` if the new version is greater than the latest version on the registry.

-- `"maintenance"` if the new version is older than the latest version on the registry.
+- `"v{major}-maintenance"` if the new version is older than the latest version on the registry.

 ### Command line interface